appwrite/rfc/010-anonymous-login.md

 **What problem are you trying to solve?**

 When you develop an application, there might be times when you want to let a user interact with pieces of Appwrite before they're signed in.
+This also increases the converison rate of applications, since the hurdle of registering is very high.

 **What is the context or background in which this problem exists?**